openhab/openhab-docs/administration/console.md

 ...
 ```

 The console also supports auto-completion during input.
-Auto-Completion proposes possible commands based on the current input and is triggered by the **tab** key.
+Auto-completion proposes possible commands based on the current input and is triggered by the **tab** key.
 So for example entering _bun_ and pressing the tab key will result in:

 ```
 openhab> bundle